liamg/scout/README.md

   -k, --skip-ssl-verify   Skip SSL certificate verification.
   -w, --wordlist string   Path to wordlist file.
 If this is not specified an internal wordlist will be used.

-Use "scout [command] --help" for more information about a command.

 ```

 ### Discover URLs